nezchaudhary/finance-ios/README.md

 `exp start`

 This will runs the app in the development mode.
 You can now scan the QR code provided in the command line or use the link to go to running app on your mobile device.
-You can use the Expo XDE with XCOde to open the application in the IOS Simulator on your computer.
+You can use the Expo XDE with XCode to open the application in the IOS Simulator on your computer.

 ### Files and Structure

-- The entry point javascript file is [App.js](https://github.com/nehacp/finance-ios/blob/master/App.js) in the 'src' folder.
+- The entry point javascript file is [App.js](https://github.com/nehacp/finance-ios/blob/master/App.js) in the 'ios' folder.
 - All of the components are under [ios/components](https://github.com/nehacp/finance-ios/tree/master/ios/components).
 - The algorithm to calculate the change needed in the portfolio is [here](https://github.com/nehacp/finance-ios/blob/master/ios/calculate-portfolio-shift/index.js).